 AmEx quarterly profit up on resilient spending

+"The demand for travel has exceeded our expectations throughout the year," said Chief Executive Officer Stephen J. Squeri.

+Travel and entertainment spending volumes in international markets surpassed pre-pandemic levels for the first time this quarter, he added.

-AmEx's revenue rose 24% to $13.6 billion, helped by a 21% jump in card member spending on the back of a rebound in cross-border travel as people shrugged off rising airfare to throng airports after a long hiatus due to the pandemic.
+AmEx's revenue rose 24% to $13.6 billion in the third quarter, helped by a 21% jump in card member spending on the back of a rebound in cross-border travel as people shrugged off rising airfare to throng airports after a long hiatus due to the pandemic.
+The company added 3.3 million new proprietary cards.

-The financial health of U.S. consumers seems resilient, big U.S. banks have said, even as the economy is battered by decades-high inflation and aggressive rate hikes by the Federal Reserve that have escalated worries of a recession.

 AmEx's expenses rose 19% as it spent heavily on customer engagement and compensation.
 Last month, the company said it was looking to hire around 1,500 people for technology roles, even as other U.S. financial companies have slashed headcount in recent months.